 Events during and after the Saur Revolution

-- Many in Kabul suspected government-hand in the murder.
+- Many in Kabul suspected a government hand in the murder.

 - Many leaders in the PDPA had their suspicions that the President, Daoud Khan had plans to eliminate them.